-Objects in WhereScape RED can be checked out for editing to prevent any other users from being able to modify, update or delete any of their associated objects while you are making changes to them.
+Objects in WhereScape RED can be checked out for editing to prevent other users from being able to modify, update or delete any of their associated objects, while you are making changes to them.

-The Check-Outs and Check-Ins functionality is configured on the Options window, Tools > Options > Check-Out and Check-In setting.
+The Check-Outs and Check-Ins functionality is configured from Tools > Options > Check-Out and Check-In window.